QuaziSamiha/NLP/data-mining.md/HateXplain.md

 - **Why it matters:**
   Without rationales, it’s hard to trust a model.
 For instance, if the model labels the post but doesn’t show _which part_ of the post is hateful, we can’t verify or understand the decision.

-`We utilize existing state-of-the-art models and ob-serve that even models that perform very well in classificationdo not score high on explainability metrics like model plau-sibility and faithfulness.
-We also observe that models, whichutilize the human rationales for training, perform better in re-ducing unintended bias towards target communities.`
+`We utilize existing state-of-the-art models and ob-serve that even models that perform very well in classification do not score high on explainability metrics like model plausibility and faithfulness.
+We also observe that models, which utilize the human rationales for training, perform better in reducing unintended bias towards target communities.`

 **4 Dec, 24**

 ### Introduction

 ![fig 1](/image/hateXplain1.PNG)

-Sure!
-Here’s a simplified step-by-step summary of the introduction from the paper:

 - **1. The Problem**